 in a Pecan Shell

-The town was established in 1899 as a German Catholic colony and named after
+The town was established in 1899 as a German Catholic colony and named

-land agents under contract to sell 22,000 acres to
+and August) were land agents under contract to sell 22,000 acres to

 in Iowa and Kansas so even before platting a new town, settlers were

 transmigrating from their Iowa and Kansas homes.
 By the end of 1889,

 thirty-some people had arrived and on December 8, they celebrated

 a Mass by the Reverend H. Brickley of Gainesville.